Jacqueline Y. Collins

-Jacqueline Y. Collins is an American politician serving as a Democratic member of the Illinois Senate, representing the 16th district since 2003.
+Jacqueline Y. Collins She is an American politician who served as a Democratic member of the Illinois Senate, representing the 16th district from 2003 until 2023.

 Early life and education

-Born in McComb, Mississippi, Collins earned her undergraduate degree in journalism from Northwestern University.
+Collins was born in McComb, Mississippi on December 10, 1949 and grew up in the Englewood neighborhood of Chicago.
+Collins earned her undergraduate degree in journalism from Northwestern University.
 She then worked for the Citizen Community Newspaper and CBS-TV news.

 Collins returned to school when she pursued two concurrent degrees from Harvard University.
 In June 2001, she received her master's degree in public administration from Harvard Kennedy School.
 Two years later, she earned her master's degree in theological studies from Harvard’s Divinity School.

 Career

 Collins worked on the massive voter registration drive that helped elect Harold Washington.
 In 1984, Collins served as a press liaison for the Reverend Jesse Jackson during the Democratic National Convention and as a press secretary to Congressman Gus Savage.

 From 1987 to 1999, Collins volunteered as Minister of Communications for St. Sabina Catholic Church.
 During this time, the church launched a large scale public awareness campaign against alcohol and tobacco companies, and advertising agencies that targeted inner city neighborhoods.
 As a result of this campaign, the Chicago City Council passed an ordinance banning alcohol and tobacco billboards in the city.

 In the summer of 2001, Collins worked as a Legislative Fellow for Senator Hillary Clinton in Washington, D.C.

+On May 19, 2023, the Illinois Senate confirmed Collins to the Illinois Human Rights Commission.